vivien-walter/mllpa/docs/_documentation/tutorials/phase-prediction/3-ml-prediction.md

 ### From an *.lpm file

 To predict the lipid phases in a simulation, we need to first load the simulation files in an instance of the System class.
-Then, we can use the class method *.getStates()* to run the prediction.
+Then, we can use the class method *.getPhases()* to run the prediction.
 This method only takes as an argument the **path to the .lpm file**.

 ```python